5 min read

 The Basics: What Probiotics Are

 Let’s start with a brief overview of what probiotics are.
 In short, probiotics refers to good bacteria found in foods like yogurt and in dietary supplements that are meant to augment the population of good bacteria already found in your gut.
-Your gastrointestinal tract contains about a thousand different species of bacteria; this complex and diverse population of microorganisms is also known as the gut microbiome.
+Your gastrointestinal tract has about a thousand different species of bacteria; this complex and diverse population of microorganisms is also known as the gut microbiome.

 The microbial populations of the gut play an important role in a wide range of bodily functions, but it is key to have the right balance of “good” and “bad” bacteria.
 Whether due to antibiotic use, stress, an unhealthy diet or any number of other factors, having too much bad bacteria or too little good bacteria can negatively affect many of your body’s important systems.
 That’s where probiotics come in: adding probiotics to your diet (both in the foods you eat and via a dietary supplement) can help balance your gut microbiome and provide a wide range of beneficial side effects.